jbarndt/fcbh-dataset-io/README.md

 + FCBHDownload.py - A program for downloading audio and text fileset from the Faith Comes by Hearing “Bible Brain” repository.

++ ScriptAdapter.py - This program reads excel files that contain the text in audio script form, and loads the text into a database.

 + WhisperAdapter.py - Whisper is an OpenAI speech to text tool.
 This program uses Whisper to process an audio fileset, and loads the text into a database.

 + WordParser.py - This program reads the audio_script table, breaks scripts into words, punctuation, and whitespace, and stores the result in the audio_words table